KarAshutosh/karashutosh.github.io/blogs/blog4.md

     ![Swagger Order Model](media/blog4/swagger_models-order.png)

 4. Click the *Try it out* button and without changing anything click *Execute* to see if and how the API is working.
 This will give you a `401` error saying `No Authorization header was found`.
-5. Go back to the application, log in as any user and copy your token from the `Authorization Bearer` header using your browser’s DevTools.
+5. Go back to the application, log in as any user and copy your token from the `Authorization Bearer` header using your browser's DevTools.
 6. Back at [http://localhost:3000/api-docs/#/Order/post_orders](http://localhost:3000/api-docs/#/Order/post_orders) click *Authorize* and paste your token into the `Value` field.
 7. Click *Try it out* and *Execute* to see a successful `200` response.
 8. An insecure JSON deserialization would execute any function call defined within the JSON String, so a possible payload for a DoS attack would be an endless loop.
 Replace the example code with `{"orderLinesData": "(function dos() { while(true); })()"}` in the *Request Body* field.
 Click *Execute*.